SpinGo/blog/SpinGo-Scala-Choice/blog.md

 ## Complaints

-No language or tool is perfect; Scala has some spots that occassionally cause us to feel sad.
+No language or tool is perfect; Scala has some spots that occasionally cause us to feel sad.
 These are some of lamentations:

 - Type inference is complex, it can take a while to understand why in some cases it can infer the type properly, but in others it can't.
 As an upside, the set of rules for type inference are quite simple once you understand them, and they are applied consistently; it is unlikely that a beginning Scala programmer will grok this aspect of Scala.
 - Compiler performance is still on the slow side.
 To be fair, the compiler is doing a LOT more work for you than the Java compiler.
 In practice, however, it's been manageable, and improved new incremental compiler that shipped with 2.11 has reduced a lot this pain.